Best payment plans for real estate projects in

 salaried individuals, middle-income families, and non-resident Pakistanis

-Instead of paying the full amount at once, buyers can contribute through
+amount at once, buyers can contribute through smaller, structured installments

 Finally, payment plans make it